A Whirlwind Romance: The Perfect 3 Day Mexico City Itinerary For Cultural Gluttons

 For lunch (1:00 PM), sample pozole (hominy stew) or tostadas at Mercado de Coyoacán’s food stalls ($10-15).
 The market’s sensory bombardment—sizzling meats, shouting vendors, rainbow-colored piñatas—provides the authentic Mexican commercial experience that predates Amazon by several centuries.

-By 2:30 PM, catch an Uber ($8-10) to Xochimilco canals, the Venice-like waterways representing the last vestiges of the lake system upon which Tenochtitlan was built.
+By 2:30 PM, catch an Uber ($8-10) to Xochimilco canals, the Venice-like waterways representing the last vestiges of the lake system upon which Tenochtitlan was built—one of the most unique things to do in Mexico City that combines history with floating entertainment.
 Rent a trajinera boat ($25 per hour for the entire vessel) for a floating fiesta complete with passing food vendors and floating mariachi bands that attack like musical pirates, demanding payment after performing unrequested songs.
 Negotiation skills prove crucial here—the initial price quoted will be as inflated as a novelty balloon sold along the canals.

 Day 3: Final Evening Finale